adam-cowley/twitch-project/docs/04-authentication.md

 })
 ```

-Then, finally, given the token provided above, does it successfully identify the user and do the details returned form the API match the original details the user registered with?
+Given the token provided above, does it successfully identify the user and do the details returned form the API match the original details the user registered with?

 ```ts
 // app-e2e.spec.ts